 FöreningsSparbanken and the former Sparbanken Sverige used the name Swedbank in international contexts.
 In 2006, FöreningsSparbanken AB changed name to Swedbank AB.
 Swedbank has its historical roots in the savings bank movement and acts in many respects in accordance with the fundamental savings bank ideology, being a bank for everyone and with strong links within the local community.
 In addition, the bank’s largest owners are the savings bank foundations, whose principle task is to advance the savings bank concept and to conduct operations that promote saving.

 The collaboration between Swedbank and the savings banks is a central component of the Swedish operations and is founded upon their shared history and values.

 Today Swedbank has operations in Norway, Denmark and Finland as well as in Sweden and the Baltic countries.
-In addition, Swedbank has offices in Shanghai, New York, Johannesburg and Luxembourg.
+In addition, Swedbank has offices in Shanghai, New York and Johannesburg.
 Swedbank previously had operations in Moscow, St. Petersburg, Kaliningrad and Kiev, but in 2013 the bank’s operations in Russia and the subsidiary in Ukraine were sold.